apocylberry/vsc-event-sound/README.md

 Play a custom sound every time a breakpoint is hit in Visual Studio Code.

-[!WARNING]
-This extension is fully vibe-coded.
-Use at your own risk.
-Windows presentation works on *my* machine, but may not work on yours.
+> :warning: **This extension is fully vibe-coded.
+Use at your own risk.**  Windows presentation works on **my** machine, but may not work on yours.
 Mac and Linux features fully untested and may not work.

 ## Features